Mousmi-Dave/Netflix-Analysis/README.md

 # Netflix-Analysis
 Created dashboard based on dataset which in available on Kaggle.
 This interactive dashboard is designed to empower users to explore Netflix's extensive collection of movies and TV shows.
+By providing a user-friendly interface, it allows users to search for their preferred content, displaying essential details such as rating, duration, genre, release date, added date, and a brief description.